misev/asqldb/README.md

       a INTEGER MDARRAY [x]
     );

-To publish an array object in collection MYCOLL, with OID = 100, then in Arrays we would insert the following for example:
+In `Arrays` we could insert the following data for example, including a sample 1D array of three elements:

     INSERT INTO Arrays
     VALUES (1, '2014-01-22', MDARRAY[x(0:2)] [0,1,2]);

+The `MDARRAY` is automatically inserted in rasdaman, while HSQLDB stores its unique object identifier for reference.
 In SELECT queries then we can do advanced array processing on the array column, and even combine it with other non-array columns, e.g.